genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to map WES or WGS data to a reference genome without allowing splice junctions.
-The application generates Mapped Reads which cun be used further with our Variant Calling application which is based on samtools mpileup.
+The application generates Mapped Reads which can be used further with our Variant Calling application which is based on samtools mpileup.

 Here is the uspliced mapping application page: